Copyright Act of 1790: House of Representatives

-The Act
+The act

 The bill was signed into law on May 31, 1790 by George Washington and published in its entirety throughout the country shortly after.
-The Act granted copyright for a term of "fourteen years from the time of recording the title thereof", with a right of renewal for another fourteen years if the author survived to the end of the first term.
+The act granted copyright for a term of "fourteen years from the time of recording the title thereof" and one optional renewal.
 It restricted books, maps, and charts.
 Although musical compositions were not mentioned in the text of the act, and would not be expressly covered by copyright until the Copyright Act of 1831, they were routinely registered under the 1790 Act as "books".
-The Act also did not mention paintings or drawings, which were not covered until the enactment of the Copyright Act of 1870.
+The act also did not mention paintings or drawings, which were not covered until the enactment of the Copyright Act of 1870.

 Provisions

-The Act was copied almost verbatim from the 1709 British Statute of Anne.
+The British Statute of Anne was used as a basis.
 The first sentences of the two laws are almost identical.
 Both require registration in order for a work to receive copyright protection; similarly, both require that copies of the work be deposited in officially designated repositories such as the Library of Congress in the United States, and the Oxford and Cambridge universities in the United Kingdom.
 The Statute of Anne and the Copyright Act of 1790 both provided for an initial term of 14 years, renewable once by living authors for an additional 14 years, for works not yet published.
 The Statute of Anne differed from the 1790 Act, however, in providing a 21-year term of restriction, with no option for renewal, for works already published at the time the law went into effect (1710).
 The 1790 Act only offered a 14-year term for previously published works.